Addiction Step Nine: Made direct amends to such people whenever possible, except when to do so would injure them or others.

 By the time you’ve reached this stage, you have probably already experienced the power in God’s forgiveness.
 You have opened yourself up to His leading, caring only that He does His will in your life.
 Because of that, whatever the consequences, whatever the outcome of the contacts made during this step, God is still in control, still doing His work and we need to continue to trust Him.

-Once you have gone through your entire list: You have completed Step 9 and can go to Step 10.
+Once you have gone through your entire list: You have completed Addiction Step Nine and can go to Step 10.